U.S. cybersecurity experts see recent spike in Chinese digital espionage

 The report said it was “one of the broadest campaigns by a Chinese cyber espionage actor we have observed in recent years.”

 FireEye declined to identify the affected customers.
-China’s embassy in Washington did not immediately respond to a request seeking comment.
-The U.S. National Security Council and the Office of the Director of National Intelligence also did not immediately respond requests seeking comment.
+The Chinese Foreign Ministry did not directly address FireEye’s allegations but said in a statement that China was “a victim of cybercrime and cyberattack.”
+The U.S. Office of the Director of National Intelligence declined comment.

 FireEye said in its report that APT41 abused recently disclosed flaws in software developed by Cisco (CSCO.O), Citrix (CTXS.O) and others to try to break into scores of companies’ networks in the United States, Canada, Britain, Mexico, Saudi Arabia, Singapore and more than a dozen other countries.